openziti/ziti-tunnel-sdk-c/README.md

 attempt to modify `/etc/resolv.conf` directly to install the built-in nameserver as the primary resolver.

+`process_host_req()` in [`/lib/ziti-tunnel-cbs/ziti_dns.c`](/lib/ziti-tunnel-cbs/ziti_dns.c) looks up the queried hostname in the internal map.
+If the entry exists it returns the answer and sets query status to `NO_ERROR`.
+If it does not exist in the map, it sends the query to an upstream DNS server if available, and otherwise sets the query status to `REFUSE`.
+This implies to the caller they *should* keep trying to resolve the domain name with other nameservers.

 ## What is the Ziti Tunneler SDK?

 The Ziti Tunneler SDK provides functionality that is common to Ziti Tunnelers across